RaksRaks/HDPSA-BIN381/Milestone_1_Grading_Checklist.md

 ## Summary

-**Total Points Expected: 50/50**

-The Milestone 1 submission for Member 3 comprehensively addresses all grading criteria with:
+The Milestone 1 submission as for EDA and Quality we comprehensively addresses all grading criteria with:

 1. **Complete data understanding** of 12 South African health datasets
 2. **Thorough quality assessment** with detailed metrics and visualizations